novayo/LeetCode/0540_Single_Element_in_a_Sorted_Array/README.md

 * Memory Usage: 23.8 MB, less than 97.95% of Python3 online submissions for Single Element in a Sorted Array.

 > binary search left

+---

+try_3.py: O(logn) O(1)

+* Runtime: 190 ms, faster than 25.49% of Python3 online submissions for Single Element in a Sorted Array.
+* Memory Usage: 26 MB, less than 86.49% of Python3 online submissions for Single Element in a Sorted Array.

+> binary search left